TarsCloud/TarsDocs_en/dev/tarsjava/tars-reference.md

 ## Client Tars file

-When making a service call on the client, you first need to obtain the tars file on the server side, and then you need to set the servant tag in the tars-maven-plugin dependency in the pom.xml file to false when generating the client code to obtain the interface file with the suffix Prx, HelloPrx.java:
+When making a service call on the client, you first need to obtain the tars file on the server side, and then you need to set the servant tag in the tars-maven-plugin dependency in the pom.xml file to false when generating the client code.
+Finally run the `mvn tars: tars2java` command in the root directory of the project to obtain the interface file with the suffix Prx, HelloPrx.java:

 ```java
 @Servant